 Born in Canada, she began her piano studies with her mother at age 4 continuing on in her native Montreal with Yvonne Hubert.
 In Paris she studied with Yvonne Lefébure and in New York at the Juilliard School with Sascha Gorodnitzki, experiencing the best of both French and Russian piano traditions.
 Her career was launched in 1974, when the legendary Arthur Rubinstein became her mentor after her prize-winning performance at his inaugural Master Piano Competition, calling her a “born Chopin interpreter” laying the foundation for her lifelong identification with this composer.

-The 2018/19 season sees Janina Fialkowska concertizing in England and Poland (two London recitals and a celebration of the Republic of Poland’s 100th anniversary with the BBC Symphony Orchestra performing the Paderewski piano concerto in London’s Barbican as well as in the award-winning Philharmonic Hall of Szczecin, Poland).
-She will also perform several recitals and orchestral concerts in Germany, Switzerland, Austria and Spain.
-In spring of 2019 she will return to her native Canada for a tour in the provinces of Manitoba and Onatrio as well as later that year for a tour of summer festivals.
-A new recording of French piano music will appear in October on the ATMA Classique label.
-In September she will continue with the 6th edition of her own “International Piano Academy” in Bavaria and will be once again acting as a juror of the world’s most prestigious piano competitions.
+During her 2018/19 season, Janina Fialkowska concertized in England and Poland (two London recitals and a celebration of the Republic of Poland’s 100th anniversary with the BBC Symphony Orchestra performing the Paderewski piano concerto in London’s Barbican as well as in the award-winning Philharmonic Hall of Szczecin, Poland).
+She also performed several recitals and orchestral concerts in Germany, Switzerland, Austria and Spain.
+In spring of 2019 she returned to her native Canada for a tour in the provinces of Manitoba and Ontario as well as later that year for a tour of summer festivals.
+A new recording of French piano music appeared in October on the ATMA Classique label.
+In September she continued with the 6th edition of her own “International Piano Academy” in Bavaria and once again acted as a juror of the world’s most prestigious piano competitions.

-Master Class (free and open to the public)
+Master Class for Piano (free and open to the public)

 Willamette University Music Department